OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:43

 And they were all amazed at the greatness of God.
-While everyone was marveling at all that Jesus did, He said to His disciples,
+While everyone was marvelling at all that Jesus did, He said to His disciples,

 ## Luke 9:44

-“Listen carefully to what I am about to tell you: The Son of Man is going to be handed over to men.”
+“Pay close attention to what I am about to tell you: The Son of Man is going to be handed over to men.”

 ## Luke 9:45

 But they did not understand what this meant.
-It was hidden from them, so that they did not grasp it, and they were afraid to ask Him about it.
+It was hidden from them, so they did not grasp it, and they were afraid to ask Him about it.

 ---